 Issue #1: Configuring Offers

-Both service-only companies and product companies are seeing an upswing in deal complexity wherein they must offer more complex combinations of services or products and services to attract new customers.
-Unfortunately, sales representatives often struggle to keep pace with the increasing number of offerings – not only because of their complexity but also because there’s rarely an easy and intuitive way to locate and apply them to specific sales opportunities.
-This leads to ‘leaving money on the table’ or making offers that cannot compete with more adept competitors.
+Both service-based and product-based companies are experiencing increased deal complexity, requiring more intricate combinations of products, services and professional services to attract customers.
+This demands the ability to configure price quote packages quickly.
+Sales representatives often struggle to keep up—not only due to the complexity but also because there is rarely an intuitive way to locate and apply offerings to specific sales opportunities.
+This can result in leaving money on the table or making offers that cannot compete with more agile competitors.
+Using CPQ (Configure, Price, Quote) software designed for quote cash efficiency reduces the burden on your sales team at this stage of the workflow.

 Issue #2: Quoting for Speed and Profitability